Mortgage-Free Retirement: Is It Really Your Best Move?

 March 7, 2025

 Meet Sarah and Tom, both successful professionals in their mid-50s.
-Like many of our clients, they're wrestling with a common retirement planning question: should they pay off their mortgage before retirement?
-With $200,000 left on their
+Like many of our clients, they're wrestling with a common retirement planning question:

-home loan, they love the idea of entering retirement debt-free but wonder if their money could be better used elsewhere.
+With $200,000 left on their home loan, they love the idea of entering retirement debt-free.
+But they're also wondering if their money could be better used elsewhere.

 This scenario plays out in countless pre-retirement conversations, and the answer isn't always straightforward.